microsoft/vscode-azuretools/azure-pipelines/README.md

 This pipeline downloads and releases signed VSIX artifacts from the specified build pipeline.

+Some safety features have been added to this pipeline to prevent accidental releases:
+1. Releases will require approval from an environment.
+The environment can be specified and every environment can have a different group of members that can approve releases.
+Self approval can be enabled/disabled.
+2. A version string is required at pipeline run time that will be matched against the version present in the package.json downloaded from the build pipeline artifacts.
+3. Added a "Dry Run" parameter that when set will skip the last step that actually publishes the extension.

 The build pipeline needs to upload the following artifacts for this pipeline to work:
 1. extension.vsix (name can vary, pipeline looks for a single *.vsix file)
 2. package.json (needed to verify the extension name and version when publishing)
 3. extension.manifest (created with `vsce generate-manifest`)
 4. extension.signature.p7s (result of signing the manifest)

 Use and modify the following YAML file to use the extension release pipeline template.
 Make sure to replace the `source` field with the name of the pipeline that produces the artifacts you want to release.
+Lines that should/could be customized will be marked with `# CUSTOMIZE`.

 ```yaml
 trigger: none